Supreme Court rejects Purdue Pharma bankruptcy plan that shielded Sackler family

 Washington — The Supreme Court on Thursday derailed a multi-billion-dollar bankruptcy plan for Purdue Pharma, the maker of OxyContin, siding with the Biden administration over its objections to the agreement's broad protection for the Sackler family from civil lawsuits related to their role in the opioid epidemic.

-In a 5-4 opinion authored by Justice Neil Gorsuch, the court held that the bankruptcy code does not authorize a broad legal shield as part of a reorganization plan that protects non-debtors, like the Sacklers.
+In a 5-4 opinion authored by Justice Neil Gorsuch, the court held that the bankruptcy code does not authorize a broad legal shield as part of a reorganization plan that protects non-debtors, like the Sacklers, and binds those who object to it.

 "Someday, Congress may choose to add to the bankruptcy code special rules for opioid-related bankruptcies as it has for asbestos-related cases.
 Or it may choose not to do so.
-Either way, if a policy decision like that is to be made, it is for Congress to make," Gorsuch wrote.
+Either way, if a policy decision like that is to be made, it is for Congress to make," Gorsuch wrote for the court.
 "Despite the misimpression left by today's dissent, our only proper task is to interpret and apply the law as we find it; and nothing in present law authorizes the Sackler discharge."

 Harrington v.
 Purdue Pharma